PHeidbr/hello-world/README.md

 # hello-world

-I'm Paul, a math guy trying to survive in a savage world.
+I'm Paul, a math guy trying to wend his way through a savage world.